ros-navigation/docs.nav2.org/docs/setup_guides/urdf/setup_urdf.md

 Another major feature of URDF is that it also supports Xacro (XML Macros) to help you create a shorter and readable XML to help in defining complex robots.
 We can use these macros to eliminate the need for repeating blocks of XML in our URDF.
 Xacro is also useful in defining configuration constants which can be reused throughout the URDF.

-#### SEE ALSO
+!!! info "See also"

     If you want to learn more about the URDF and the Robot State Publisher, we encourage you to have a look at the official [URDF Documentation](http://wiki.ros.org/urdf) and [Robot State Publisher Documentation](http://wiki.ros.org/robot_state_publisher)

 ## Setting Up the Environment